Focusing

 BOTTOM: The eyepiece is inside the primary focus point and sees a circle of light as the light rays converge on the focus point.

 When you focus on an object turn the focusing wheel one way or another and observe the image.
 If it gets larger, turn the wheel the other way.
 Do this slowly until the image is as small as possible and the detail comes out.
-If you over turn, simply reverse the direction of turning and loom for the image to sharpen again.
+If you 'over turn', simply reverse the direction of turning and look for the image to sharpen again.

 Those other problems with seeing an image: